HomeDev GuideRecipesAPI Reference

 Map collection

 A property is mapped as a collection if it implements the System.IEnumerable interface.
-In this case, all elements of the collection (both keys and values in the case of System.IDictionary) are stored in a special reference table.
+In this case, elements of the collection (keys and values in the case of System.IDictionary) are stored in a special reference table.

-Even though the EPiServer.Data.Dynamic.PropertyBag implements System.IEnumerable, it will actually be treated as a reference type (see below).
+Even though the EPiServer.Data.Dynamic.PropertyBag implements System.IEnumerable, it is treated as a reference type (see below).

 Map reference

-All properties that cannot be mapped inline or as a collection (plus the EPiServer.Data.Dynamic.PropertyBag type) are mapped as references.
-This means that their properties are mapped in turn as a sub-type, and a link row is added in the reference table to link the parent data structure with the child data structure.
-This allows for complex trees of data structures (object graphs) to be saved in DDS.
+Properties that you cannot map inline or as a collection (plus the EPiServer.Data.Dynamic.PropertyBag type) are mapped as references, so you map their properties as a sub-type, and a link row is added in the reference table to link the parent data structure with the child data structure.
+This saves complex trees of data structures (object graphs) in DDS.

 Default table

-The default DDS table is called tblBigTable, which contains the following fixed columns (meaning mandatory columns):
+The tblBigTable is the default DDS table, which contains the following fixed columns (meaning mandatory columns):

 • pkId is the store ID and primary key of each data structure stored.